fenago/openai/Instructions/Labs/03-prompt-engineering.md

    cd azure-openai/Labfiles/03-prompt-engineering
     ```

-    Applications for both C# and Python have been provided, as well as a text files that provide the prompts.
-Both apps feature the same functionality.
+    Applications for Python have been provided, as well as a text files that provide the prompts.

     Open the built-in code editor, and you can observe the prompt files that you'll be using in `prompts`.
-Use the following command to open the lab files in the code editor.
+Open the lab files in the code editor.

-    ```bash
-   code .
-    ```

 ## Configure your application